krymel/chroma-highlight/README.md

 This is just a wrapper package for Node.js.
 Chroma (upstream) is maintained by [@alecthomas](https://github.com/alecthomas).

-> Please report bugs here whenever the root-cause of an issue seems to lie within Node.js/the wrapper/integration layer or binary download/install script.
+> Please report bugs here whenever the root-cause of an issue seems to be within Node.js/the wrapper/integration layer or binary download/install script.

 ## Try it